 About Bear Track

 BearTrack operates in Manitoba’s famous Inter-lake region which boasts some of the largest bears in North America due to the environment and low hunting pressure.
 In our area there are no other hunters which means the bears up here have most likely never been hunted until you are in the stand.
 You can expect to see several bears during your sit in one of our comfortable stands.
-There is always something to do at camp.
-There is exceptional walleye fishing right close to camp, a clay pigeon course on the property, or you can just relax in our comfortable lounge located on the main floor of the lodge.
+Even after you harvest your bear there is always something to do at camp.
+There is exceptional walleye fishing right close to camp, or you can just relax by the lake.
 One thing is for certain, when you hunt at BearTrack it will be an experience you won't forget!

 - To provide a first class service at an affordable price.